ElementsProject/lightning/README.md

 ```

 #### Mainnet Option
-To test with real bitcoin,  you will need to have a local `bitcoind` node running:
+To test with the  real bitcoin,  you will need to have a local `bitcoind` node running:

 ```bash
 bitcoind -daemon